Vitalise becomes Revitalise today, with launch of new logo, website and brochure

 “By updating our brand we also hope to add impetus to our ambitious plan to double our impact over the coming years by opening three more centres.
 A more readily identifiable brand will be key to the success of this mission and we’re very hopeful that the new name Revitalise will give us just that.

 “However, beyond everything, our mission remains exactly the same.
-Underpinning everything we do is one simple, immutable belief – everybody needs a break.
-I would like to thank Lord Bell and his team at Bell Pottinger for their help and guidance at this exciting time.”View all news stories →
+Underpinning everything we do is one simple, immutable belief – everybody needs a break.”View all news stories →